Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/DatasetCapture.md

 ## Sensor scheduling
 While sensors are registered, `DatasetCapture` ensures that frame timing is deterministic and run at the appropriate simulation times to let each sensor run at its own rate.

 Using [Time.CaptureDeltaTime](https://docs.unity3d.com/ScriptReference/Time-captureDeltaTime.html), it also decouples wall clock time from simulation time, allowing the simulation to run as fast as possible.

 ## Custom sensors
-Custom sensors can be registered using `DatasetCapture.RegisterSensor()`.
-The `period` passed in at registration time determines how often in simulation time frames should be scheduled for the sensor to run.
-The sensor implementation would then check `ShouldCaptureThisFrame` on the returned `SensorHandle` each frame to determine whether it is time for the sensor to perform a capture. `SensorHandle.ReportCapture` should then be called in each of these frames to report the state of the sensor to populate the dataset.
+You can register custom sensors using `DatasetCapture.RegisterSensor()`.
+The `period` you pass in at registration time determines how often in simulation time frames should be scheduled for the sensor to run.
+The sensor implementation then checks `ShouldCaptureThisFrame` on the returned `SensorHandle` each frame to determine whether it is time for the sensor to perform a capture. `SensorHandle.ReportCapture` should then be called in each of these frames to report the state of the sensor to populate the dataset.

 ## Custom annotations and metrics
 In addition to the common annotations and metrics produced by [PerceptionCamera](PerceptionCamera.md), scripts can produce their own via `DatasetCapture`.
-Annotation and metric definitions must first be registered using `DatasetCapture.RegisterAnnotationDefinition()` or `DatasetCapture.RegisterMetricDefinition()`.
-These return `AnnotationDefinition` and `MetricDefinition` instances which can then be used to report values during runtime.
+You must first register annotation and metric definitions using `DatasetCapture.RegisterAnnotationDefinition()` or `DatasetCapture.RegisterMetricDefinition()`.
+These return `AnnotationDefinition` and `MetricDefinition` instances which you can then use to report values during runtime.

 Annotations and metrics are always associated with the frame they are reported in.
 They may also be associated with a specific sensor by using the `Report*` methods on `SensorHandle`.